- ABOUT US

 - The Chosen

-While reading the story of Abraham’s journey from the land of Ur to Canaan, it records that for a while he, his family and relatives settled in the town of Haran.
+While reading the story of Abraham’s journey from the land of Ur to Canaan, it records that for a while his family and relatives settled in the town of Haran.

 “They went out together from Ur of the Chaldeans in order to enter the land of Canaan; and they went as far as Haran, and settled there.”
 (Genesis 11:31)

-God’s call was for Abraham and family to go to Canaan, but halfway to their destination they stopped, or settled for Haran, a place known to them, while Canaan was unknown.
-Further, Abraham could count on plenty of support and help in Haran, because it was a place where the majority of family and relatives lived.
+God’s call was for Abraham and his family to go to Canaan, but halfway to their destination they stopped, or settled for Haran, a place known to them, while Canaan was unknown.
+Further, Abraham could count on plenty of support and help in Haran, because it was a place where the majority of his family and relatives lived.

 God’s call upon our lives isn’t for the settled life, even though in our flesh this is what we want.
-Instead, God calls us to leave the known and journey with Him into the unknown, that is, into His land, that is, His calling and ministry in which He will reveal to us.
+Instead, God calls us to leave the known and journey with Him into the unknown, that is, into His land, that is, His calling and ministry that He will reveal to us.

 Jesus said it like this, “If anyone wishes to come after Me, he must deny himself, and take up his cross daily and follow Me.”
 (Luke 9:23)